LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 ## <a id="gradle_running"></a>Build and Run Other Java Tasks

 Running the main application with the ```gradlew run``` command is convenient.
-However, developers may need to run mutiple applications to start or test other services at the same time.
+However, developers may need to run multiple applications to start or test other services at the same time.
 It is not practical to keep changing the main class in ```application.mainClassName``` function of a ```build.gradle``` file.
 So, how can we run multiple applications with less modification?

-Fortunately, Gradle lets developer create [tasks](https://docs.gradle.org/7.3.3/dsl/org.gradle.api.Task.html) for various propose, including run others Java class.
+Fortunately, Gradle lets developers create [tasks](https://docs.gradle.org/7.3.3/dsl/org.gradle.api.Task.html) for various propose, including running others Java classes.
 The best example is the official RTSDK Java ```build.gradle``` that supports various SDK samples via Gradle task such as  ```gradlew runconsumer100```, ```gradlew runiprovider180```, ```gradlew runVAConsumer```, etc.

-While RTSDK Java's build.gradle uses complex script to support multiple tasks dynamically, this project uses a simple custom task for running Java application as follows
+While RTSDK Java's build.gradle uses a complex script to support multiple tasks dynamically, this project uses a simple custom task for running Java applications as follows

 ``` Groovy
 task runCloudConsumer(type: JavaExec) {